LordDemonos/Quarm.Guide/README.md

 #### Prerequisite 1.
 (Required) Enable sound in your eqclient.ini

-Make sure SOUND=ON is listed in your eqclient.ini.
+Make sure Sound=TRUE is listed in your eqclient.ini.
 Zeal uses the EverQuest sound engine to inject code into the game, thus the sound must be enabled for Zeal to function.

 #### Prerequisite 2.
 (Required) Excluding your TAKP Installation
 Excluding your TAKP installation from being scanned by your antivirus software can help reduce load times, zoning times, and eliminate stuttering when opening your bags.
 This is highly recommended.